Taylor Swift fans are devastated by canceled Eras Tour shows in Austria

 Europe is also enamored of the American superstar.
 The German town of Gelsenkirchen even renamed itself “Swiftkirchen” before its mid-July concerts.

-For Fredrikke Blekastad, a Swift fan from Norway, it was her second attempt to attend a concert.
-The first was canceled because of the pandemic.

-“We had planned to get up really early, stand in line and get to the very front and see her,” Blekastad told Norwegian broadcaster NRK, but “nothing will come of it either.”

-Other Norwegian fans, Jenny Moltubakk and Marie Hov Aanæs, told NRK about their disappointment.
+Norwegian fan Marie Hov Aanæs told Norwegian broadcaster NRK about the letdown.

-“At first we were in shock when we saw the message, I didn’t really believe it,” Moltubakk told the broadcaster.
-“It’s very strange when something you’ve been looking forward to for a whole year is suddenly canceled.”

-“I am very disappointed, to be honest, but I understand that safety is the most important thing,” she added.
+“I am very disappointed, to be honest, but I understand that safety is the most important thing,” she said.

-Dazio reported from Berlin.
-Associated Press writers Geir Moulson and Kirsten Grieshaber in Berlin, and Jan M. Olsen in Copenhagen, Denmark, contributed to this report.
+Dazio reported from Berlin and Kirka reported from London.
+Associated Press writers Geir Moulson and Kirsten Grieshaber in Berlin; Jan M. Olsen in Copenhagen, Denmark; and Maria Sherman in New York contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.